sematext/docs/docs/monitoring/spm-faq.md

 02:00 and 03:00 then you pay $0 for that hour.

-If you send metrics from a server A to Integration Monitoring App Baz between 01:00 and 02:00 that's $0.012 for the Basic plan and 7 days of data retention.
+If you send metrics from a server A to Integration Monitoring App Baz between 01:00 and 02:00 that's $0.012 for the Basic plan and 1 day of data retention.

 A single agent monitoring 24/7 will end up being $2.8/month.
 If you run another agent on another server it will be 2 x $2.8/month.
 And